 - Seminar, lecture, or other in-person/face-to-face program

 - Online learning - such as a webinar, teleconference, and other digital formats whether live or not

 - Wet or dry laboratory

 If a course does not meet the criteria for approved courses, you may submit a completed CE Course Approval Request Form.
 Submit this form only if a course does not meet the criteria for approved courses.

-Every Veterinarian and Academic Veterinarian is required to complete at least one (1) hour of training per renewal period in order to demonstrate competency pertaining to:
+Every Veterinarian and Academic Veterinarian, regardless of the date of licensure, is required to complete at least one (1) hour of training per renewal period that must cover or be related to:

-- referral of human beings with suspected substance use disorders for treatment
+- referral of human beings with suspected substance use disorders for treatment; and

 Veterinarians and Academic Veterinarians who meet one of the following conditions may be exempt from Substance Use Prevention Training:

 - maintain a national board certification that requires equivalent substance use prevention training; or